 The Ever-Present Safety Rope

 In "real life" we may not see our safety-rope, yet it is always there.
 The Universe is always ready to catch us if we fall.
-Sometimes we think we're falling (failing), yet we're actually just changing action or location.
+Sometimes we think we're falling (failing), yet we're actually just changing action or direction.
 Perhaps we are in an unhappy marriage, and the decision to divorce is actually the passport into a happier, healthier existence.
 Perhaps we are unhappy at our job, we don't get the promotion we wanted, or we get fired, and the safety-rope is that there is a much better job waiting for us around the corner.
-Sometimes life forces us into "active let-go" in that the rug is pulled out from under our feet, and off we go... having to actively leg-go.
+Sometimes life forces us into "active let-go" when the rug is pulled out from under our feet, and off we go... having to actively leg-go.

 When we find ourselves going against the current, or when we find that everything is going wrong in our life, we need to stop and ask ourselves "what is really going on?".
 Are we standing on the high wire, unwilling to trust and let go?
 Is the fear of the future so captivating that we are unwilling to trust that something better is always waiting around the corner, if we will only take the first step?
 We may be headed in the wrong direction and the Universe is trying to "straighten us out" by sending all kinds of challenges...

 What's The Message Here?

 When we pay attention to the signals in our life, we discover they are constantly there...
 When something is a struggle, there is a message there...
 Perhaps we need to handle the situation differently, perhaps we're at the wrong place at the wrong time, or the right place at the wrong time...
 Perhaps we need to change direction...
 A struggle or challenge always comes with a gift -- a message, a lesson, a blessing.